Survey of Household Spending (SHS)

 This is a sample survey with a cross-sectional design.

-For SHS 2021, in the 10 provinces, the final sample was obtained from two distinct sampling designs.
-For the first sampling design (which is a two-stage design), the sampling unit at the first stage is the geographical area (called a cluster).
-In the second stage, the sampling unit is the dwelling.
-For the second sampling design, the sampling unit is directly the dwelling.
+For the 2023 SHS, in the 10 provinces, the final sample was obtained from two distinct sampling designs.
+The first sampling design has two stages: the sampling unit in the first stage is the geographical area (called a cluster), and in the second stage it is the dwelling.
+For the second sampling design, the sampling unit is the dwelling.

 In the three territorial capitals, the sampling unit is the dwelling.

 A stratified multi-stage sampling design is used to select the first sample in the 10 provinces.
-It is essentially a two-stage design, of which the first stage is to select a sample of geographic areas (the clusters).
-Next, a list of all the dwellings in the selected clusters is prepared and a sample of dwellings is selected within each cluster.
+It is essentially a two-stage design, and the first stage is to select a sample of geographic areas (the clusters).
+Next, a list of all the dwellings in the selected clusters is prepared, and a sample of dwellings is selected within each cluster.
 The selected dwellings that are inhabited by members of the target population constitute the survey's sample of households.
-The SHS uses several components of the Labour Force Survey's (LFS) sample design to minimize operating costs, though the dwellings selected for the SHS are different than those selected for the LFS.
+The SHS uses several components of the sample design for the Labour Force Survey (LFS) to minimize operating costs, though the dwellings selected for the SHS are different than those selected for the LFS.

 The national sample is first allocated among the provinces based on the variability of total household expenditures and, to a lesser extent, the number of households in each province.
 The goal is to obtain estimates of similar quality across all provinces.
-The sample is then divided into strata defined by grouping clusters with similar characteristics based on a number of socio-demographic variables.
-Some strata are defined to target specific subpopulations such as high-income households.
+The sample is then divided into strata defined by grouping clusters with similar characteristics based on several sociodemographic variables.
+Some strata are defined to target specific subpopulations, such as high-income households.
 To improve the quality of the estimates, the high-income household strata are allocated a larger share of the sample than the allocation proportional to stratum size that is used in other strata.

 A one-stage sampling design is used to select the sample in the three territorial capitals.
 The first step of the sample allocation is to determine the number of dwellings to be sampled in each city.
-The overall sample is allocated to each city taking into account the size of the city and the quality of the estimates obtained from previous cycles of the SHS in the North.
+The overall sample is allocated to each city, accounting for the size of the city and the quality of the estimates obtained from previous cycles of the SHS in the north.

-The sample for the 2021 Survey of Household Spending consists of 39,038 households across the 10 provinces and 1,695 households across Whitehorse and Yellowknife.
+The sample for the 2023 SHS consists of 36,320 households across the 10 provinces and 2,321 households in the 3 territorial capitals.

-Since data are collected monthly, the sample is divided into 12 sub-samples of similar size.
+Because data are collected monthly, the sample is divided into 12 subsamples of similar size.

 Data sources